 Task Scope Notes individual tenants is then managed by their license terms.
 Underlying executable: MgsImportRecognition.exe -g groupName -ia -ne BaselineImportProcessing Tenant Used for processing imports of Microsoft Licensing Statements (MLS).
 Not available for external use.
 Underlying executable: SQL stored procedure.
 BusinessAdapterConfig Tenant Updates the data model (FNMPDataModel.ini), the DDI files, and the CSV templates used by the Business Importer (and therefore the Business Adapter Studio).
-The updated content is downloaded to the inventory beacons the next time they request an update (by default, every 15 minutes, and configurable through Discovery & Inventory > Settings, in the Beacon settings section).
+The updated content is downloaded to the inventory beacons the next time they request an update (by default, every 15 minutes, and configurable through Discovery &amp; Inventory > Settings , in the Beacon settings section).
 This update is particularly valuable for keeping the Business Importer up to date with changes to custom properties.
 For more information, including details of the standard data model and CSV templates, see Using the FlexNet Business Importer , a PDF file available through the title page of the online help.
 In a multi-tenant implementation, this may be run for a single tenant (with the tenant UID specified), or may be run without the -t option to update all tenants.
 Default schedule: Daily at 4am local time.
 Also triggered when a new tenant license is imported (in a multi-tenant implementation).
 Underlying executable: SQL stored procedure.
 BusinessAdapterImport Tenant Imports any packages uploaded by the Business Importer to the central application server, saving the data in the compliance database ready for the next calculation of license consumption (which must be triggered separately).
-Note • Although the scope of this task is per tenant (the data for only one tenant is imported at a time), the task can only run one-at-a-time within a group, as logging is shared for all tenants in a group.